This recipe for a Lattice Topped Ricotta Pie can easily be prepared in advance until ready to be served. Perfect for an Italian Easter celebration.

 This ricotta filling recipe is equally quick and easy to prepare.

-It’s important to scrape down the sides of the bowl and to properly incorporate the eggs, one at a time.
+It’s important to scrape down the bowl’s sides and incorporate the eggs, one at a time properly.
 It should take you less than 10 minutes to complete this part.

-Now it’s time to roll out the dough (about 1/8 inch thick).
-Fold the dough in quarters and place it in your 9-inch pie plate.
+Now it’s time to roll out the dough (about ⅛-inch thick).
+Fold the dough in quarters and place it on your 9-inch pie plate.

 Next, unfold the dough to fit your pie plate.